 Because of our discipline, we can be there for our creditworthy customers when they need us, in good times and bad.

 The fundamental principle of sound credit is to know your customers and understand their needs.
 This allows us to respond quickly.
 We expect our credit and lending officers to be well trained and knowledgeable, and to use common sense and conservative assumptions.
 We should always ask, “Does this credit decision make sense for the customer and for Wells Fargo?”
 We should not sacrifice credit quality for short-term financial gain.

 Lending can anchor a customer relationship, but we don’t view a loan as just a transaction.
 It must be part of a broader, deeper relationship with a customer — whether an individual or a business — because lending is simply one facet of any customer’s total financial need.
 Banks that do transactional lending or that compete on price alone are doomed to fail.
-Successful bankers build long-term relationships, providing virtually every product or service a customer requires and seeing the loan as part of the overall customer relationship.
+Successful bankers build long-term relationships, and see the loan as part of the overall customer relationship.

 In our consumer lending businesses, we have four principles that guide our lending practices:

 - Pricing on all loans is fully disclosed and competitive, reflecting a complete view of the customer’s finances, credit history, characteristics of the transaction, and collateral.

 - Offering customers enough information to allow them to make an informed decision.

 - Ensuring every loan we provide makes sense for the customer, and the customer clearly understands how the product works.

 - Exercising due diligence to determine that customers have the ability to repay a loan before we provide it.